ghdk/linux/Documentation/sphinx/Boot.rst

 .. code-block:: console
    :linenos:

-   /usr/bin/grub-mkrescue: 323: xorriso: not found
+   grub-mkrescue: 323: xorriso: not found

 so i had to install the xorriso library.
 Then xorriso complained that it could not find the efi.img file